GGomez11/NIUMap/README.md

 # NiuMap

-Personal project that visualized shortest paths on the NIU compass.
-Program creates a gif with an agent traversing the path.
+* Program that visualizes a shortest path on the Northern Illinois campus
+* Program creates a gif with an agent traversing the path.
+* Users are allowed to pick locations or random locations found on the campus.

 ## Package Installation
 ```julia